Project Hospital

 Project Hospital is a 2018 business simulation game developed and published by Czech studio Oxymoron Games for Microsoft Windows, MacOS, and Linux operating systems.
 Players are tasked with building and operating a hospital and treating patients' illnesses.

 Gameplay

 Project Hospital is a hospital simulation game that focuses on accurate medical procedures and management.
 The game has three tutorials, teaching the player the fundamentals of the game.
 Tasks include managing and hiring staff, and building.
 Building consists of laying down foundation, building walls, adding floor tiles, doors, and windows.
-Players also need to have to look over the patients heading in and out off their hospital.
+Players also need to have to look over the patients heading in and out of their hospital.

 Expansions and DLCs

 Doctor Mode

 On 26 November 2019, Oxymoron released the first DLC for Project Hospital: the free Doctor Mode add-on.
 This DLC introduced the ability to control individual doctors, monitor their patients, and interact with a new insurance company, "Oopsee Corp."
 Players could also create custom characters, adding a new layer of personalization to the game.